 We have all seen bitly links posted on Twitter, sent to us through email, and scattered throughout the web.
 Unfortunately, sometimes people have associated them with less than reputable sources, even if URL shorteners like Bit.ly and Ow.ly are both reputable companies themselves.
 This is an unfortunate development, because these can both be an important part of optimizing limited space on social media, websites, and in email marketing strategies.
 Google itself used the shortener Goo.gl before switching to their new dynamic links.
 With all the confusion surrounding URL shorteners, some have wondered if they will have a negative effect on your Google search engine ranking.
-We’ll look at the answer to that question below.
+Our digital marketing & Austin web design team looks at the answer to that question below.

 Use a Well-Established Link Shortener

 Before we begin, you need to make sure that you are using established brands.
 If you go with a new start up and it ends up going bust within a year or two, your links will go dead.
 These dead links will have a negative effect on your Google ranking.